 Nov.
-2017: Prof. Chen is listed as one of the 2017 highly cited researchers in the world!
+2017: Junhong Chen is listed as one of the 2017 highly cited researchers in the world!

-May 2017: Prof. Chen’s water sensor research is featured by the NPR.
+May 2017: Prof. Junhong Chen’s water sensor research is featured by the NPR.

 Mar.
-2017: Prof. Chen’s water sensor research is featured by the CGTN.
+2017: Prof. Junhong Chen’s water sensor research is featured by the CGTN.

 Feb.
 2017: Prof. Chen is interviewed by Milwaukee local TV station CBS 58 on his lead sensor work.